 “The virtual identity of the Federal and New Jersey RICO acts permits the Court to interpret them in a consistent manner.”
 Kievit, No. 86-2592, 1987 U.S. Dist.
 LEXIS 16131, at *20-*21; accord Gilmore v.
 Berg, 761 F. Supp.
 358, 375 (D.N.J.
 1991).

 That is, at least where “[t]here is no state decisional law on . . . [an] aspect of civil [New Jersey] RICO law,” “parallel federal case law is an appropriate reference source to interpret the [New Jersey] RICO statute.”
 Interchange State Bank v.
 Veglia, 286 N.J.
 Super.
 164, 177, 668 A.2d 465, 472 (App.
 Div.
 1995), cert. denied, 144 N.J.
 377, 676 A.2d 1092 (N.J.
 1996); accord Cetel v.
 Kirwan Fin.
 Group, Inc., 460 F.3d 494, 510 (3d Cir.2006).

-If your company needs assistance or guidance on a labor or employment law issue and your company is located in the New York City area, call Attorney David S. Rich at (212) 209-3972.
+If your company wants to bring, or needs a lawyer to defend it in, business litigation and you are located in the New York City area, call Attorney David S. Rich at (212) 209-3972.